sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > In cases where the OpenID Provider limits the parties that are allowed to register Clients using Dynamic Registration (i.e. when open registration is not applicable), the use of an initial access token in the form of an OAuth2 Bearer token using the `Authorization` HTTP header [[RFC6750]] is REQUIRED for making Client Registration requests.
 In cases where open registration is applicable, the use of an initial access token is OPTIONAL.

 `redirect_uris`
 > REQUIRED.
 Array of Redirection URI values used by the Client.
-MUST be an absolute HTTPS URLs.
+MUST be absolute HTTPS URLs.
 One of these registered Redirection URI values MUST exactly match the `redirect_uri` parameter value used in each Authorization Request.

 > The only exception is when the Client is a Native Application operating on a desktop device and is exclusively registered as such.
 In such cases:
 > - the `redirect_uri` MAY contain absolute HTTP URLs with the literal loopback IP addresses and port numbers the Client is listening on as hostnames.
 MUST NOT use `localhost` as hostname for the loopback address, see [[RFC8252]] Sections 7.3 and 8.3; and